 Not all treatments are created equal.
-The checklist below represents recommendations from the Journal of American Medical Association (Brannigan, et al. 2004) and can guide your choices between treatment centers.
-Specifically, when deciding on an intensive outpatient or residential treatment center, use the questions below to interview potential providers.
+The checklist below represents recommendations from the Journal of American Medical Association (Brannigan et al. 2004) and can guide your choices between treatment centers.
+Use the questions below to interview potential providers.
 Take good notes and review them with your child to decide.

-- ✓ Is this program accredited by the Commission on Accreditation for Rehabilitation Facilities (CARF) and/or the Joint Commission on Accreditation of Healthcare Organizations (JCHO)? - ✓ Does this program conduct comprehensive intake assessments that cover all aspects of a child's life including possible co-occurring mental health issues, family functioning, medical issues, learning disabilities, and others? - ✓ Is the treatment comprehensive, also offering support for all areas of a child's life? - ✓ Will family be involved in treatment? - ✓ Is the program targeted specifically for teens, addressing their unique developmental needs?

-- ✓ How does the program engage and retain participants?
-Is there trust between staff and participants? - ✓ What qualifications are required for staff?
-Are they trained in adolescent development, substance use treatment, and in addressing co-occurring mental health illnesses? - ✓ Does the program accommodate distinct cultural and gender differences?
-If so, how? - ✓ What continuing care resources will be provided - by the program, your family, or in the community? - What are the treatment outcomes of the program, and how are they measured?
+- ✓ Is this program accredited by the Commission on Accreditation for Rehabilitation Facilities (CARF) and/or the Joint Commission on Accreditation of Healthcare Organizations (JCHO)? - ✓ Does this program conduct comprehensive intake assessments that cover all aspects of a child's life, including possible cooccurring mental health issues, family functioning, medical issues, learning disabilities, and others? - ✓ Is the treatment comprehensive and also offering support for all areas of a child's life? - Will family be involved in treatment? - ✓ Is the program targeted specifically for teens, addressing their unique developmental needs? - How does the program engage and retain participants?
+Is there trust between staff and participants? - What qualifications are required for staff?
+Are they trained in adolescent development, substance use treatment, and in addressing co-occurring mental health illness? - Does the program accommodate distinct cultural and gender differences?
+If so, how? - What continuing care resources will be provided by the program, your family, or in the community? - What are the treatment, outcomes of the program, and how are they measured?

-Chapter 8 Special Populations
+Special Populations